allegroai/clearml-docs/docs/pipelines/pipelines.md

 when creating a pipeline step.

 ### Pipeline Step Caching
-The Pipeline controller also offers step caching, meaning, reusing outputs of previously executed pipeline steps, in the case of exact same step code, and the same step input values.
+The Pipeline controller also offers step caching, meaning, reusing outputs of previously executed pipeline steps.

+Cached pipeline steps are reused when they meet the following criteria:
+* The step code is the same (including environment setup, e.g. required packages, docker image, etc.)
+* The step input values are unchanged

 By default, pipeline steps are not cached.
 Enable caching when creating a pipeline step.

 When a step is cached, the step code is hashed, alongside the step’s parameters (as passed in runtime), into a single representing hash string.
 The pipeline first checks if a cached step exists in the system (archived Tasks will not be used